-Projects typically include a site visit or online meeting early in the spring semester (between late January and early March) and a presentation of findings and recommendations by the student team toward the end of the semester (April or early May).
+Projects typically include a site visit or online meeting early in the spring semester (late January or February) and a presentation of findings and recommendations by the student team toward the end of the semester (April or early May).

 Results & Communities Served

 Since 2016, we have worked with more than 30 cities and towns, including:

 Amherst, Ashfield, Bernardston, Buckland, Cohasset, Colrain, Conway, Deerfield, Erving, Gill, Goshen, Greenfield, Holyoke, Longmeadow, Medfield, Monson, Montague, Natick, New Salem, Northampton, Northfield, Pelham, Rowe, Shelburne, South Hadley, Sunderland, Tewksbury, Warwick, Westhampton, Weston, Whately, Windsor, Worcester